Health Informatics and Quality (HI-Q)

 The overall aim of the HI-Q project is to identify, understand, and mitigate harm related to use of technology, in the context of cancer care.
 In support of this aim, the Hi-Q project consists of three research studies: | ||||

 Study 1Quality, Safety, and Harm in Oncology Nursing Purpose: To explore how oncology nurses perceive quality, safety, and harm in their practice, and their views on reporting adverse events.
-Findings: Video Summary | Study 2Characterization of Reported Technology-related Safety Events Purpose: To describe voluntarily reported safety events that involved health information technology in oncology care settings.
-Findings: Report expected in April 2025 | Study 3Oncology Nurses’ Accounts of Technology-related Safety Events Purpose: To describe oncology nurses’ accounts of safety events that involved health information technology.
-Findings: Report expected in August 2025 |
+Learn More: Perceptions of Quality, Safety, and Harm in Oncology Nursing Practice - A Qualitative Study | Study 2Characterization of Reported Technology-related Safety Events Purpose: To describe voluntarily reported safety events that involved health information technology in oncology care settings.
+Learn More: Retrospective Sociotechnical Analysis of Computer-Related Events in Oncology Care | Study 3Oncology Nurses’ Accounts of Technology-related Safety Events Purpose: To describe oncology nurses’ accounts of safety events that involved health information technology.
+Learn More: Exploring Nurse Perspectives on Technology-Related Safety Events in Oncology (instruction: download and upload PDF) | ||

 BC Cancer Foundation is the fundraising partner of BC Cancer, which includes BC Cancer Research.
 Together with our donors, we are changing cancer outcomes for British Columbians by funding innovative research and personalized treatment and care.